jacobxperez/lexica-ultralegible/README.md

 ### Installing the Font

-* [Download](https://github.com/jacobxperez/atkinson-hyperlegible-pro/archive/refs/heads/main.zip) the font from the main branch.
+* [Download](https://github.com/jacobxperez/atkinson-hyperlegible-pro/archive/refs/heads/release.zip) the font from the release branch.
 * Extract the file to reveal additional folders inside.
 Find the Open Type Format (.otf) files for the four Atkinson Hyperlegible Pro fonts (regular, italic, bold, bold italic) inside the “[fonts/otf](https://github.com/jacobxperez/atkinson-hyperlegible-pro/tree/main/fonts/otf)” folder.
 * Note: Only the otf files are needed to install the font on a computer.
 * On Windows 10: Double-click the font file, then click the “Install” button in the font preview window that opens.
 The font will be installed.
 Alternatively, right-click on the file and choose “Install” from the pop-up menu.